-The first and most important thing to do is to be totally prepared before the disaster happens.
+The first and most important note is to be totally prepared before the disaster happens.
 Some disasters come with plenty of notice when they may possibly occur, while others come with little or no warning at all.
-After all, “It wasn’t raining when Noah built the ark.”
-(Howard Ruff)
+After all, it wasn’t raining when Noah built the ark.

 - Telephone numbers of pet-friendly hotels and motels